Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Diagrammatic Theory for Interacting Brownian Particles

 \end{widetext} where $\Sigma(\boldsymbol{k}, \boldsymbol{k}'; t)$ denotes the self-energy.
 Translational invariance implies that the self-energy is diagonal in the space of wavevectors, $\Sigma(\boldsymbol{k}, \boldsymbol{k}'; t) \propto (2\pi)^d\delta(\mathbf{k}-\mathbf{k}')$.
 As is standard, the self-energy admits an infinite series representation which can be systematically organized and evaluated using diagrammatic techniques which we outline further below.
 It is important to note that the self-energy can be expressed in terms of a memory matrix $\boldsymbol{M}(\boldsymbol{k}, \boldsymbol{k}';t)$ as follows

 Naturally, the latter can be geometrically decomposed as

 where $\mathcal{I}$ denotes the $d$-dimensional unit tensor.
 Eq. \eqref{eq:memory_matrix} defines a longitudinal memory function $M(k;t)$ and a transverse memory function $M_\perp(k;t)$.
-We note that at the physical level, the longitudinal memory kernel $M(k;t)$ is related to bulk viscosity \cite{cichocki1987memory}, whereas the transverse contribution $M_\perp(k;t)$ pertains to shear stresses \cite{vogel2020stress}.
+We note that while only the longitudinal function enters the Dyson equation \eqref{eq:dyson}, both functions have clear physical interpretation: the longitudinal memory kernel $M(k;t)$ is related to the bulk viscosity \cite{cichocki1987memory}, whereas the transverse contribution $M_\perp(k;t)$ pertains to the shear stresses \cite{vogel2020stress}.